nauti-netdev/nauti-docs/docs/index.md

 # Welcome to NAUTI

-NAUTI (Network Automation Tools Integrator) is a CLI appliacation that leverages an ecosystem of libraries that together can be used to support various network automation workflows.
+NAUTI (Network Automation Tools Integrator) is a CLI application that leverages an ecosystem of libraries built around asyncio that together can be used to support various network automation workflows.

 The key features are: